tmtsoftware/csw-prototype/loc/README.md

 The location service is based on Multicast DNS (mDNS).
 The server process is running by default on Mac OS X and CentOS.
 Make sure the firewall is either disabled or allows port 5353/UDP.

-Note: Applications using the location service may need to have these VM options defined when running, especially when running in a virtual machine (Vmware):
+Applications using the location service may, but should not need to, define these VM options when running:

-* -Djava.net.preferIPv4Stack=true (due to problems in Akka-2.4 classes handling ipv6 addresses in some cases)
+* -Djava.net.preferIPv4Stack=true (due to problems handling ipv6 addresses in some library classes)

+This should not be needed if you called `LocationService.initInterface()`, since it ignores ipv6 addresses.

 * -Dakka.remote.netty.tcp.hostname=XXX.XXX.XXX.XX (To make sure Akka uses the correct IP address, in case there are multiple interfaces)

-You can avoid having to specify the IP address by calling `LocationService.initAkkaRemoteHostname()` once before creating any akka based services.
-It tries to choose the correct IP address and ignore the obviously wrong ones and sets the akka.remote.netty.tcp.hostname system property.

-If you run into trouble running a test, such as the location service test, you could try adding the above -D options in Idea or Eclipse, or from the command line:

-  sbt 'project loc' '; set javaOptions += "-Dakka.remote.netty.tcp.hostname=192.168.178.31" ; test'

-(Replacing 192.168.178.31 with your primary IP address).
+This could be used to override the default IP address used to advertize the services.

 Command Line Tools
 ------------------